 Mary as the New Eve

-I’ve always been fascinated by the comparison between Mary and Eve, particularly imagery related to the door to heaven.
+I’ve always been fascinated by the comparison between Even and Mary, particularly imagery related to the door to heaven.
 Just as Jesus is called the “New Adam” in 1 Corinthians 15, Mary is considered by the Early Church Fathers as the the “New Eve”.
 Mary, through her obedience to God’s will, brought salvation into the world by bearing the Messiah in her womb.
 Mary’s “May it be to me as you have said” at the Annunciation opened her womb to the Holy Spirit.
 She participated in the redemption brought by the second Adam (Christ), just as Eve participated in Fall of the first Adam.
 Through Mary’s faith, the the door to Salvation opened again.

 Eve Closed the Door to Heaven